haimbilia/BuyHub/README.md

 4. **Install Dependencies**

-    Never use composer update, It may break your application.
-It will update versions of packages to be installed and may not be compatible with your system.
+    It will update versions of packages to be installed with your system.

-		composer install
+		composer update

 5. **Import Database**